Prof. David Zhang, RSC Fellow, IEEE Fellow and IAPR Fellow

 Prof. Yen-Wei Chen

 Ritsumeikan University, Japan

 Yen-Wei Chen received the B.E. degree in 1985 from Kobe Univ., Kobe, Japan, the M.E. degree in 1987, and the D.E. degree in 1990, both from Osaka Univ., Osaka, Japan.
 He was a research fellow with the Institute for Laser Technology, Osaka, from 1991 to 1994.
 From Oct.
 1994 to Mar.
 2004, he was an associate Professor and a professor with the Department of Electrical and Electronic Engineering, Univ. of the Ryukyus, Okinawa, Japan.
 He is currently a professor with the college of Information Science and Engineering, Ritsumeikan University, Japan.
-He is also a visiting professor with the College of Computer Science, Zhejiang University, China.
+He is the founder and the first director of Center of Advanced ICT for Medicine and Healthcare, Ritsumeikan University.
+He is also an adjunct professor with the College of Computer Science, Zhejiang University, and Zhejiang Lab, China.
 He was a visiting professor with the Oxford University, Oxford, UK in 2003 and a visiting professor with Pennsylvania State University, USA in 2010.
 His research interests include medical image analysis, computer vision and computational intelligence.
 He has published more than 300 research papers in a number of leading journals and leading conferences including IEEE Trans.
 Image Processing, IEEE Trans.
 SMC, Pattern Recognition.
 He has received many distinguished awards including ICPR2012 Best Scientific Paper Award, 2014 JAMIT Best Paper Award, Outstanding Chinese Oversea Scholar Fund of Chinese Academy of Science.
 He is/was a leader of numerous national and industrial research projects.